Product Guide

 SectionWhat's There

-Your profile menu is at the bottom of the sidebar — access account settings, billing, team management, alert configuration, and the support chat from there.
+Your profile menu is at the bottom of the sidebar — access account settings, billing, alert preferences, watch defaults, organization settings, and the support chat from there.

 Tips for New Users